JuliaStats/MultivariateStats.jl/docs/source/mclda.rst

 Overview
 ~~~~~~~~~~

-*Multi-class LDA* is based on the analysis of two scatter matrices: *with-class scatter matrix* and *between-class scatter matrix*.
+*Multi-class LDA* is based on the analysis of two scatter matrices: *within-class scatter matrix* and *between-class scatter matrix*.

 Given a set of samples :math:`\mathbf{x}_1, \ldots, \mathbf{x}_n`, and their class labels :math:`y_1, \ldots, y_n`:

-The **with-class scatter matrix** is defined as:
+The **within-class scatter matrix** is defined as:

 .. math::